-- With regard to the ATC enroute and terminal systems, the plan has three principal thrusts: - a.
-Major facilities will be consolidated; from more than 200 today to less than 30 by the year 2000. - b.
+With regard to the ATC enroute and terminal systems, the plan has three principal thrusts:

+- a.
+Major facilities will be consolidated from more than 200 today to less than 30 by the year 2000. - b.
 Common modular computers, software, and controller work stations (i.e., sector suites) will increase the ATC's capacity and availability. - c.
-Higher levels of ATC automation will improve safety, fuel efficiency, and productivity. - o Enroute and terminal facilities will be consolidated into area control facilities (ACF), with most hardware and software elements identical among the ACF's.
-The central computers and sector suite's used within ATC will be identical at all ACF's.
+Higher levels of ATC automation will improve safety, fuel efficiency, and productivity.

+Enroute and terminal facilities will be consolidated into area control facilities (ACF), with most hardware and software elements identical among the ACF's.
+The central computers and sector suites used within ATC will be identical at all ACF's.

 Within each ACF, the advanced automation system (AAS) will have computer processing divided between common processing equipment and the individual sector suite.
 Sector suites will provide a new environment in which air traffic controllers can function more effectively.
-In a typical sector suite, multiple displays will provide a plan view of the air traffic and weather situation, alpha-numeric flight and weather data, and other aeronautical information.
+In a typical sector suite, multiple displays will provide a planned view of the air traffic and weather situation, alpha-numeric flight and weather data, and other aeronautical information.
 Sector suite processing capability will insure that required surveillance, flight data, and weather information is available at the particular controller position.
 Distributed processing will provide high system availability and protection from total system failure.
 Increased operational flexibility can also be achieved since the number of controller operating positions can be reconfigured to meet changing demand, based on day-to-day or hour-to-hour workload requirements.

-o By the year 2000, enroute and terminal functions will be consolidated into area control facilities.
+By the year 2000, enroute and terminal functions will be consolidated into area control facilities.
 This consolidation will transform all enroute centers in 188 terminal facilities to less than 30 major air traffic control facilities.
 Existing airport traffic control towers will remain in place and will be supported by advanced processing and display capabilities.

-2. Flight Services and Weather
+2. Flight Services and Weather Systems

-- o As stated previously, flight service systems include both flight service stations and aviation related weather systems.
-In summary, the information resource management plan allows the ATC to reach the following three goals, regarding flight services and aviation weather: - Automation and consolidation will allow better, more complete flight services, while constraining costs.
+As stated previously, flight service systems include both flight service stations and aviation-related weather systems.
+In summary, the information resource management plan allows the ATC to reach the following three goals regarding flight services and aviation weather:

-- b.
-Direct automated pilot access will provide "one stop" service for weather, flight plan filing, and information about air traffic system status. - c.
-Greatly improved aviation weather services will increase pilot and passenger safety and will be tailored to meet individual requirements.
+- Automation and consolidation will allow better, more complete flight services, while constraining costs. - b.
+Direct automated pilot access will provide "one stop" service for weather, flight plan filing, and information about air traffic system status. - Greatly improved aviation weather services will increase pilot and passenger safety and will be tailored to meet individual requirements.

-- By the year 2000, the system will have the capability to provide the majority of flight services directly to pilots, without specialist intervention.
-The system will also provide weather database access to specialists, on an interactive basis. - An enhanced weather function, operated by a meteorologist, will be located in each area control facility.
+By the year 2000, this system will have the capability to provide the majority of flight services directly to pilots, without specialist intervention.
+The system will also provide interactive weather data base access to specialists.

+An enhanced weather function, operated by a meteorologist, will be located in each area control facility.
 Aviation weather collection, processing and dissemination will be greatly enhanced.
-The intent of this system is to provide current aviation weather information throughout the national airspace system for pilots, center and tower controllers, flight service specialists, and traffic management personnel. - F. Summary of the FAA/ATC Systems Plan (the Information Resource Management Plan: IRMP) - o The initial IRMP was published by the FAA in August, 1983.
-This plan was a result of the FAA administrator's concept of launching a high priority planning process for all areas within the FAA.
-The IRMP was undertaken so the FAA, and its managers, would have the opportunity:
+The intent of this system is to provide current aviation weather information throughout the national airspace system for pilots, center and tower controllers, flight service specialists, and traffic management personnel.